technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 10/Lab10.md

     ![](./media/image2.png)

-3. On the Home page, in the text area under Describe your agent to create it, enter +++I want you to be a question and answering assistant that can answer common  questions from users using the content of a website +++ and click on **Send**.
+3. On the Home page, in the text area under Describe your agent to create it, enter +++I want you to be a question and answering assistant that can answer common  questions from users using the content of a website+++ and click on **Send**.

     ![](./media/image3.png)